 The complete guide to wearing a collar pin (and how a collar bar and collar clip are different)

-Every so often, I’m reminded that although I like to think that I know quite a bit about menswear, there are still things for me to learn.
+Every so often, I’m reminded that although I’m a clothing professional, there are still things for me to learn.
 Case in point: sometime in 2017 I started to notice Tom Ford wearing a metallic-looking bar on his shirt collar than ran under his neck tie.
-I remembered seeing Daniel Craig as James Bond sport what looked to be the same accessory in some of his recent films.
+I remembered seeing Daniel Craig as James Bond wear the same accessory in some of his recent films.
 Known to me now, this little accessory is called a collar bar.
 So, exactly what is a collar bar, or a collar pin or clip, for that matter?

 But how did all this begin?
 Why did men feel the need to lift their necktie and tighten their collar up in the first place?